ehmicky/nve/README.md

 `VERSION` can be any [version range](https://github.com/npm/node-semver) such as `12`, `12.6.0` or `<12`.

-The first time `nve` is run with a new `VERSION`, the Node binary will be downloaded from `nodejs.org` under the hood.
+The first time `nve` is run with a new `VERSION`, the Node binary is downloaded from `nodejs.org` under the hood.
 This initially takes few seconds.
 However subsequent runs are almost instantaneous.

 # See also